nkostoulas/xm-companies/README.md

 The application is containerized.
 Deploy it using Docker Compose in production.

 ## Future Improvements
-- add unit tests
-- add integration tests
+- add unit tests and integration tests
-- secrets management for jwt authentication
-- secrets management for database access
+- secrets management (e.g. using Hashicorp Vault) for JWT authentication and database access
+- authenticated access to Kafka; also Kafka Topic and ACL management
-- authentication for Kafka
+- guarantee at least once delivery of Kafka events
-- use protos for API and event streaming
+- autogenerate API docs from Go structs (or switch to protos)